Home

 What are New Places for New People?

-New Places for New People (NPNP) are projects focused on forming new Christian communities for those not yet part of an existing church.
+New Places for New People (NPNP) are focused on forming new Christian communities for those not yet part of an existing church.
 NPNPs are the most effective means of connecting new people, new people groups, and new residents to Christian exploration and community.
 In addition, NPNPs bring learning from experimental ‘research and development’, identify and strengthen emerging leaders, and help the whole Church reflect on and examine its calling.

 Read Chapter 1: New Places for New People

-Alongside building on the New Places for New People (NPNP) beliefs and core values, Church at the Margins (CaM) projects will also be centred in and focused on the following themes, vision and values.
+Alongside building on the New Places for New People (NPNP) beliefs and core values, Church at the Margins (CaM) communities will also be centred in and focused on the following themes, vision and values.
 The vision for Church at the Margins is to build new Christian communities amongst economically marginalised people in new places.

 Read Chapter 2: Church at the Margins